Wednesday, 28 June 2017

 Having recovered our energy, we wandered on along the foreshore road for a few hundred metres, beyond the houses, past a derelict factory and a rowing club, and arrived finally at the camping ground.

 The manageress invited us to choose our own place, and after some calculations of the angle of the sun, we settled on a patch of grass with enough trees to keep us in the shade for the day.
 The actual riverbank was crowded with caravans, but it was too sunny for us there.

 Hours later, washed and rested, we went back to town, but not by the same route.

-We had noticed a little path threading its way between the old factory and the river, and thought we could get through to the restaurant area that way, but we found ourselves on the wrong side of a high fence inside the factory yard, and had to retreat and take the road after all.
+On our way to the camping ground we had noticed a little path threading its way between the old factory and the river, and we thought we could return to the restaurant area that way, but we found ourselves on the wrong side of a high fence inside the factory yard, and had to retreat and take the road after all.

 St-Jean-de Losne did not have much to offer the evening diner.
 The main street was moribund, as was the riverbank beyond the bridge, so we decided to walk back and eat at the camping ground, which had a restaurant of its own.